 TRADITIONAL MARITAL TRUST.
-To qualify for the federal estate tax marital deduction, a trust must pay all of its income to the surviving spouse at least annually.
-With the traditional marital deduction trust, the spouse also has the power to alter the ultimate disposition of trust assets, typically through specific instructions provided in his or her will.
+To qualify for the federal estate tax marital deduction, a trust must pay all of its income to the surviving spouse

 QUALIFIED TERMINABLE INTEREST PROPERTY TRUST (QTIP TRUST).
 However, the spousal power to direct the trust assets isn't mandatory for the marital deduction.
 For example, in a second marriage situation, a QTIP trust might pay its income to the surviving spouse for life and its principal to children from the first marriage at the spouse's death.